HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 The following customers are allowed to travel on HSL transport services without a ticket:

-• Children under 7 years of age
+- Children under 7 years of age

-• Wheelchair users
+- Wheelchair users

-• Groups of up to 30 pupils from schools in the HSL area if the teacher has a school group pass.
+- Groups of up to 30 pupils from schools in the HSL area if the teacher has a school group pass.

 6 How to use tickets and other instructions

-6.1 Buying the correct ticket
+6.1 Purchasing the correct ticket

-You must have a valid ticket for your entire journey.
-When you top up your HSL card or buy a disposable cardboard card, you must check the details of the ticket loaded on the card on the receipt.
+When you top up your HSL card, you must check the details of the ticket loaded on the card on the receipt.

 We will not refund wrong tickets purchased by mistake.
-However, it is possible to change or cancel some season tickets as set out in section 3.4.
+However, it is possible to change or cancel some season tickets as set out in section 2.4.

+VR tickets as well as Interrail and Eurail passes are accepted on HSL area commuter trains.
 You can combine a VR ticket with an HSL ticket if your journey in the HSL area extends beyond the destination station indicated on your VR ticket.
 Your HSL ticket must cover the journey from the destination station indicated on your VR ticket to your destination in the HSL area

-6.2 Selecting the appropriate zones
+6.2 Selecting the appropriate zones and combining tickets for the same journey

 6.3 Interchanging